SalesforceFoundation/EDA/dev_config/readme.md

 ### `deploy_dev_config`
+  Deploys metadata found under /src/admin_config
-  On “deployment” this assigns the page layouts and tab visibilities Accepts 'managed' option
+  On “deployment” this assigns the page layouts, tab visibilities for Admin, and sets HEDA App as default for Admin, and also sets the HEDA App as available in Lightning
+  Accepts 'managed' option depending on usage

 ### `delete_dev_config`
+  Deploys metadata found under /delete
   Removes the Record type visibilities, page layout assignments Required to remove an installed beta